google/gnostic/README.md

 # OpenAPI Compiler

-This repository contains an experimental project whose goal is to read OpenAPI JSON descriptions and write equivalent Protocol Buffer representations.
+This repository contains an experimental project whose goal is to read OpenAPI specifications in JSON or YAML formats and write equivalent Protocol Buffer representations.
 These Protocol Buffer representations are to be preprocessed, checked for errors, and made available for use in any language that is supported by the Protocol Buffer tools.